 Core strength plays a supportive, albeit critical, role in locomotive sports like skimo racing.
 That role is to provide a stable platform from which the arms and legs can perform their locomotive functions.
 While core exercises are basic and not necessarily sport specific, they can provide a needed base of support for sport-specific training.

-To develop core strength is often challenging because you first need to learn how to engage some very deep muscles that are primarily used to stabilize the spine, hips and shoulders and not for locomotion.
+To develop core strength is often challenging because you first need to learn how to engage some very deep muscles that are primarily used to stabilize the spine, hips, and shoulders and not for locomotion.
 This makes them hard to access and notice.
-These guys aren’t moving big joints through big angles like the quads, for instance, so, don’t get discouraged with slow progress.
+These guys aren’t moving big joints through big angles like the quads, for instance, so don’t get discouraged with slow progress.
 It’s normal.

-Weight vests work well for the plank type isometrics like three point and side plank.
+Weight vests work well for the plank-type isometrics like the three-point and side plank.
 Heavy shoes work well for the hanging leg raise.
 A bigger dumbbell can help with the kayaker.
 You get the idea.
 There is no formula except to find enough resistance to cause you to reach failure in just a few reps or a few seconds of the isometric holds.
-Try for strict form so you target the weakest muscles in the chain rather than relying on stronger muscles which are compensating for the weaker ones’ inability to provide the stability.
-If you feel your form break down, such as shaking and wobbling, then you’ve overloaded that set of motor units and done the job of providing an adequate training stimulus
+Try for strict form so you target the weakest muscles in the chain rather than relying on stronger muscles.
+Those stronger muscles can end up compensating for the weaker ones’ inability to provide the stability.
+If you feel your form break down, such as shaking and wobbling, then you’ve overloaded that set of motor units and done the job of providing an adequate training stimulus.